-The NUJ is aware of the concern caused by the coronavirus (Covid-19) pandemic.
-We want to ensure that our members have the most up to date information possible.
+The NUJ is aware of the concern caused by the coronavirus (Covid-19) pandemic and we want to ensure that our members have the most up-to-date information possible.

 As an employer we are monitoring the situation to protect our staff and visitors to the NUJ offices.
 Our officials advise chapel representatives to consult employers to ensure that each company has made appropriate arrangements at workplace level.

-All events are being kept under review and we are being guided by the official advise provided by governments and statutory agencies in the UK and Ireland.
+All events are being kept under review and we are being guided by the official advice provided by governments and statutory agencies in the UK and Ireland.

 If you are a union member and need to contact NUJ staff, log in to the website to access phone numbers of the union's full-time officials.
 The union's offices are now closed.